Montana-Media-Arts/sound-fundamentals/modules/week-3/_posts/2004-01-01-soundwalks.md

 I would also like you to read the following two articles further discussing soundwalks.
 -->

-OPTIONAL -I highly recommend reading these two short soundwalk guides before starting your soundwalk.
+Please read these two short soundwalk guides before starting your soundwalk.
 It will help you plan and offer ideas/sugestions and give you a better idea on what I am looking for in this weeks homework assignments.

 - [_Soundwalking_ by Hildegard Westerkamp, 2001.](https://www.hildegardwesterkamp.ca/writings/writingsby/?post_id=13&title=soundwalking)
 - [_A Pocket Guide to Soundwalking_.
 Antonella Radicchi, 2017.
 (PDF Download)](https://github.com/Montana-Media-Arts/intro-to-sonic-arts/raw/master/resources/Radicchi_2017_A-Pocket-Guide.pdf)